-- ESD No. 9 took delivery of a new Ford Explorer Interceptor. - More detailed information about the District's Capital Assets and Depreciation is presented in Note 5 of the financial statements.
+- ESD 9 took delivery of a new Ford Explorer Interceptor for the Prevention Division. - ESD 9 took delivery of a new Ford F-550 Squad to be utilized as a wildland firefighting apparatus and first response vehicle. - More detailed information about the District's Capital Assets and Depreciation is presented in Note 5 of the financial statements.